 We request you send a letter of intent (1 page maximum) explaining the contents of your intended submission by March 1, 2019.
 The letter of intent is not required: authors may submit an article without submitting a letter of intent, and the contents of the submission do not need to match the explanation in the letter of intent.
 Letters of intent will not be reviewed and will be used only for planning purposes.

 Please email your letter of intent to the guest editors.
 You will receive an email confirmation within a week.
-If you would like informal feedback about the suitability of your planned submission to the journal, please indicate so in your email.
+If you would like informal feedback about the suitability of your planned submission to the special issue, please indicate so in your email.

 Articles submitted to the Special issue on Negation must adhere to the Journal of Natural Language Engineering Instructions for Contributors.
 Articles will be processed via the Journal of Natural Language Engineering submission system.
 Please register as an author and select the article type "Special Issue: Processing Negation".

-Additional submission details will be announced closer to the deadline.
+We expect to open the submission website in March 2019.
+Additional details will be announced closer to the deadline.